Connect with us

 When I started to focus on how I feel and what I want, as opposed to what I don’t, things shifted in my life.

-I stopped beating myself up for past mistakes, and started to embrace the valuable lessons learned.
+I stopped blaming myself for past mistakes and embraced the lessons learned.

 You come to a place of peace and acceptance.

-You start to truly forgive yourself and treat yourself with kindness and love.
+You start to forgive yourself and treat yourself with kindness and love truly.

 I created this list of things to do for lasting love.